Jordan Simmons goes from dark days at USC to a bright future with the Seahawks

 - Seahawks LB Mychal Kendricks out for the season with knee injury, broken tibia

-And after spending the first two months of the season mostly inactive or on special teams, Simmons has gotten two starts in the last five games at right guard in place of injured veteran D.J.
+And after spending the first two months of the season mostly inactive or on special teams, Simmons has gotten two starts in the past five games at right guard in place of injured veteran D.J.
 Fluker, including Monday night against the Vikings.

-Those two games have also been Seattle’s top two rushing efforts of the season, Seattle averaging 243.5 yards against the Rams and Vikings.
+Those two games have also been Seattle’s top two rushing efforts of the season, the Seahawks averaging 243.5 yards against the Rams and Vikings.

 “We are excited about him,’’ said offensive line coach Mike Solari.

-In fact, Simmons has played so well that he suddenly looms as a significant part of the team’s long-range plans, possibly impacting decisions the team has to make after the season on potential free agent veterans Fluker and J.R.
+In fact, Simmons has played so well that he suddenly looms as a significant part of the team’s long-range plans, possibly impacting decisions the team has to make after the season on potential free-agent veterans Fluker and J.R.
 Sweezy, each on one-year deals.
-Simmons will be an Exclusive Rights Free Agent after the season and easily retainable by Seattle.
+Simmons will be an exclusive-rights free agent after the season and easily retainable by Seattle.

-Regardless, what’s clear is that Simmons has a future with the Seahawks, one that feels as bright now as his football prospects once seemed dark — Simmons said this week he briefly considered quitting the sport midway through an injury-plagued career at USC in which he started just two games.
+Regardless, what’s clear is that Simmons has a future with the Seahawks, one that feels as bright now as his football prospects once seemed dark.
+Simmons said this week he briefly considered quitting the sport midway through an injury-plagued career at USC in which he started just two games.

 It’s a pockmarked road to the NFL that he’s happy to talk about now that he has come out the other side.

-But his lack of playing time in college also made every snap he got in preseason games that much more pivotal.
+But his lack of playing time in college also made every snap he got in NFL exhibition games that much more pivotal.

-“I thought I didn’t have that good of a game personally,’’ Simmons said this week with a little laugh when asked how he played against Seattle in that final preseason game.
+“I thought I didn’t have that good of a game personally,’’ Simmons said this week with a little laugh when asked how he played against Seattle in that final exhibition game.
 “But they know more than I do as far as schemes and stuff.’’

 There was more to Seattle’s decision to take a chance on Simmons than that, of course.